Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Forecast for the DESI-like survey

 where $\Delta \theta_i$ is taken to be $10\%$ of the fiducial value of {$\theta^{\rm fid}_i$}, {though we have explicitly checked} that the partial derivative is insensitive to the size of $\Delta \theta_i$.
 By contrast, the partial derivatives w.r.t. the oscillation parameters can be calculated analytically due to the analytic form of the oscillations.

-The Fisher matrices of all redshift bins are then summed up to return a $8 \times 8$ Fisher matrix, the inverse of which gives the uncertainties of all parameters.
-As we mainly aim at the constraints on the oscillation parameters, we marginalise the cosmological parameters using the analytic marginalisation method {given by} \citet{taylor2010}, which can marginalise the nuisance parameters and preserve the information about the target parameters.
-The marginalised Fisher matrix is identified as
+The Fisher matrices of \Baojiunew{the different} redshift bins are summed up to \Baojiu{get} a $8 \times 8$ matrix, \Yuhao{and then we can calculate the covariance matrix by taking the inverse of this Fisher matrix and the uncertainties of the parameters are given by the square roots of its diagonal elements.} Since we \Baojiunew{are} mainly \Baojiunew{interested in} the constraints on the oscillation parameters, we marginalise the cosmological parameters using the analytic marginalisation method {given by} \citet{taylor2010}, which marginalises the nuisance parameters and preserves the information about the target parameters.
+The marginalised Fisher matrix is \Baojiunew{given by}

-where the subscripts $_\alpha$ and $_\beta$ denote the target parameters, while $_m$ and $_n$ denote the nuisance parameters.
-Finally, we {get} the uncertainties of the oscillation parameters from the covariance matrix, i.e., the inverse of the marginalised Fisher matrix.
+where the subscripts $\alpha$ and $\beta$ denote the target parameters, while the subscripts $m$ and $n$ denote the nuisance parameters.
+Finally, we get the uncertainties of the oscillation parameters from \Yuhao{the marginalised Fisher matrix}.